 Before I can dwell any longer on those thoughts, I feel my mind drifting off and body twitching as it does when I'm falling asleep.
 I go with it.

-I'll be honest, my first two times floating were challenging.
+I'll be honest, my first two sessions were challenging.
 I couldn't get my mind to shut up, I got salt water in my eyes AND nose (go figure) and couldn't quite figure out how to lay most comfortably in the tank.
-I probably only felt completely relaxed for about 30-45 minutes of the 90-minute session.

 My third time, I asked Lynae about using some music to help me relax and that worked.
 I drifted off more easily and was finally getting the hang of not getting salt water in my eyes.
 My fourth time floating was today, March 7, while making this connection.

 Why 90-minutes?
 When was the last time you had 90 uninterrupted minutes to yourself?
 Many ask us this and it's a good question.
 In the beginning, it will take more practice getting into the Theta state and we want to ensure you have enough time to achieve this.
 There is also no finish line.
 We have many clients who get out a little early because they've managed to get what they needed out of their float session sooner than they thought.
-We do offer one hour floats for our experienced floaters.
-There are also many ways to customize your float session to better suit your needs and make you more comfortable.
+We do, however, now offer one hour floats.
+There are also many ways to customize your float session to better suit your needs and allow for more comfort.
 You can always discuss these options with one of our staff members before you float.

 If you've floated once and thought it was uncomfortable.
 Ask yourself when the last time was that you experienced substantial growth outside of your comfort zone.
 Then, perhaps consider a three-session commitment, increasing your opportunity to truly realize the benefits.
 We’ve added a spacious float cabin this summer.
 It provides additional head room and light, making it more comfortable for new floaters.
 Intro packages are available to all new and returning clients, if they've not already used one.